CRM Implementation Steps: What You Need to Know Before You Start

 • Use a digital adoption platform for in-app guidance

-• Collect user feedback early and often
+• Collect user and customer feedback early and often during training and rollout to identify areas for improvement and enhance adoption

 Implementation Testing and Quality Assurance